no_change

 - 1

-To prepare the vitello tonnato, start by cleaning the vegetables that will be used to cook the meat.
-Wash them, then peel and trim the carrot, and cut it into pieces.
-Then remove the ends of the celery and cut it into pieces as well.
+To prepare the vitello tonnato, start by cleaning the vegetables.
+Wash them, then peel and trim the carrot into pieces.
+Remove the ends of the celery and cut it into pieces.
 Peel the onion and divide it into 2 parts, and trim the garlic clove, which will be used whole.
-Now, clean the meat, removing any cartilage and fat.
-In a large pot, place the piece of sirloin tip.
+Clean the meat, removing any cartilage and fat.

 - 2

-Add the chopped vegetables and the garlic, the bay leaf, the cloves, and the black peppercorns.
+In a large pot, place the piece of sirloin tip with the chopped vegetables and the garlic, bay leaf, cloves, and black peppercorns.

 - 3

-Pour in the white wine and then the water, which should cover everything.
-Add salt and the oil.
+Pour in the white wine and then add enough water to cover everything.
+Add salt and extra virgin olive oil.
 Turn on the stove and wait for it to come to a boil.

 - 4

-As it heats up, skim off the foam that rises to the surface.
-Then, cover with a lid and lower the heat slightly, letting it cook for about 40-45 minutes: remembering that for every 500 g of meat, about 30 minutes of cooking are needed.
-The important thing is that the meat does not exceed 65° at the core, which can be measured with a kitchen thermometer.
-Once the meat is cooked, drain it and let it cool completely.
+Skim off any foam that rises to the surface.
+Then, cover with a lid and lower the heat slightly, letting it cook for about 40-45 minutes: for every 500 g of meat, about 30 minutes of cooking are needed.
+The important thing is that the meat does not exceed 65° at the core.

 - 5